James E. Hall: Early life and education

-Hall was born in Union City, Tennessee, the son of John "Big John" Hall and Agnes Sanders Hall.
-He has one older brother, John Richard Hall, who was an American businessman, and the chairman and CEO of Ashland Oil Inc. from 1981 to 1997.
-He is also the nephew of Rt.
+Hall was born in Union City, Tennessee, the son of John Hall and Agnes Sanders Hall.
+He has ann older brother, John Richard Hall.
+He is the nephew of Rt.
 Rev. William Evan Sanders, the first Bishop of the Episcopal Diocese of East Tennessee, and Brice Sidney Sanders, the sixth bishop of the Episcopal Diocese of East Carolina.

-After World War II the Hall family relocated from Nashville to Knoxville, Tennessee, where the young Jim attended public schools.
-In 1954, when Hall was 13, the U.S. Supreme Court passed a landmark decision in Brown v.
-Board of Education which ruled that U.S. state laws establishing racial segregation in public schools are unconstitutional.
-In January 1956, when Hall was 15, federal judge Robert L. Taylor ordered nearby Clinton High School to desegregate with "all deliberate speed" in accordance with the U.S. Supreme Court's 1954 ruling in Brown v.
-Board of Education.
-Two years after 12 African-American students became the first to integrate the previously all-white school, Clinton High School was severely damaged by a series of dynamite explosions in what was believed to have been a racially motivated attack.
-The proximity of the controversy left an indelible impression on Jim, leading him to join the Young Democrats of America and further pursue a calling towards civic engagement.
+After World War II, Hall’s family moved to Knoxville, Tennessee, where Hall attended public schools.

-While attending Knoxville West High School, Hall participated on the debate team, where he developed strong public speaking skills.
-He also competed in football, track and wrestling, and was mentored by civics teacher and coach William H. Wright, Jr. Hall served as the business manager for the high school newspaper, The West Wind, and was a commencement speaker at the 1959 graduation ceremony.
+While attending Knoxville West High School, Hall served as the business manager for the high school newspaper, The West Wind, and was a commencement speaker at the 1959 graduation ceremony.

-In 1960 Jim began attending the University of Tennessee in Knoxville, where his interest in politics grew further.
-He participated on the debate team, in student government, and served as President of the Sigma Chi fraternity.
-In 1962, when he was a sophomore, Hall contributed to future Congressman Bob Clement’s successful campaign for student government as a freshman.
-While at the University of Tennessee, Hall also helped with then-president Andrew (Andy) D. Holt’s efforts for racial integration at the school.
-In 1964, Hall served as Chairman of the Tennessee Young Citizens for Johnson-Humphrey and as President of the College Young Democrats of Tennessee.
+In 1960, Hall attended the University of Tennessee in Knoxville, where he served as president of the Sigma Chi fraternity.
+In 1962, Hall contributed to future Congressman Bob Clement’s successful campaign for student government as a freshman.
+While at the University of Tennessee, Hall assisted then-president Andrew (Andy) D. Holt’s efforts for racial integration at the school.
+In 1964, Hall served as chairman of the Tennessee Young Citizens for Johnson-Humphrey and as president of the College Young Democrats of Tennessee.

-As a student at the University of Tennessee, Hall participated in the advanced Army Reserve Officer Training Corps (ROTC), graduating with a Bachelor of Laws (LLB) and a commission in the United States Army in 1967.
+As a student at the University of Tennessee, Hall participated in the Army Reserve Officer Training Corps (ROTC), graduating with a Bachelor of Laws (LLB) and a commission in the United States Army in 1967.